-Roselyn’s purpose as a lawyer is to provide artists with an advocate who understands their world and their needs.
+As a nationally ranked civil litigation lawyer, Roselyn thinks creatively to advocate for her clients’ interests.
+And she provides creative individuals with an advocate who understands their world and their needs.
 She knows the challenges and priorities involved in collaborating to make something - having worked as an actor, writer and co-producer on a range of projects, from indie theatre to national TV.

-As an associate at Sabsay Lawyers, Roselyn handles entertainment law and contract law matters, including but not limited to:
+As an associate at Sabsay Lawyers, Roselyn handles civil files, entertainment and contract law matters, including but not limited to:

 Prior to joining Sabsay Lawyers, Roselyn articled at Cohen Sabsay LLP, where she gained courtroom experience and advocacy skills.
 This foundation gave her the context to draft contracts that avoid problems down the road.